AjayAj0808/Agile-user-stories-portfolio/Notification System.md

 📌 Project: Notification System

-User Story:
+## User Story
-As a user, I want to receive notifications for important updates on my Mobile so that I stay informed.
+As a user, I want to receive timely notifications and alerts so that I can stay informed about important updates and actions that require attention.

-Acceptance Criteria:
+## Acceptance Criteria

-Notifications are triggered based on events

-User can view notifications
+- System sends notifications when defined events or triggers occur

-Notifications can be marked as read
+- Notifications can be delivered through supported channels such as app or email

-Alerts are timely and relevant
+- User can manage notification preferences
+- System stores a history of sent notifications
+- User can view notifications in a centralized location

-Business Value:
+## Business Value
-Improves user engagement and communication.
+This feature improves communication, increases user engagement, and ensures important updates are not missed.

+## Priority
+Medium

+## Stakeholders
+- End User
+- Product Owner
+- Development Team
+- QA Team

+## Assumptions
+- Notification triggers are configured in the system
+- User has enabled at least one notification channel
+- Notification delivery service is available and functioning